Providing safe and supportive accommodation for mothers and their babies in South Australia

 That's why, in early 2017, Save the Children – with the support of local health and community agencies – opened a new supported accommodation service for pregnant women or mothers with newborns and young infants in the Ceduna area.

-Giving new parents the supportive environment they need to bring their children into the world, and care for them in the critical early days, can actually change the health outcomes for both children and mothers, and impact life decisions made by young families as they embark on the journey of parenthood.
+Giving new parents the supportive environment they need to bring their children into the world, and care for them in the critical early days, can change the health outcomes for both children and mothers, and impact life decisions made by young families as they embark on the journey of parenthood.

 Save the Children’s Supported Accommodation program

-Families can receive practical support with meal planning, hygiene, washing clothes and other household tasks.
+Families receive practical support with meal planning, hygiene, washing clothes and other household tasks.
 They can get help with sleeping, feeding, care and attachment.
 And they can access information on parenting programs and become more aware about the importance of early childhood development.